 New Training Course – Design and Implementation of Sensory Tests

-The Faculty of Sciences atthe University of Montpellier has recently developed a new micro-certification Design and Administration of Sensory Tests – Implementation of Discriminant Tests specifically designed for continuing education students.
+The Faculty of Sciences atthe University of Montpellier recently developed a new micro-certification Design and Conduct of Sensory Tests – Implementation of Discriminant Tests specifically designed for continuing education students.

-This micro-certification offers a practical and immediately applicable approach to conducting discriminative sensory tests.
+This micro-certification offers a practical and immediately applicable approach to conducting discriminant sensory tests.

-Conducted in person in the laboratories of the Faculty of Science, the course draws on real-world scenarios based on the needs of the professional world, such as changes in ingredients, formula comparisons, and quality control.
+Conducted in person in the Faculty of Sciences’ laboratories, the course draws on real-world scenarios based on the needs of the professional world, such as changes in ingredients, formula comparisons, and quality control.

 Objectives